MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 This, for all intents and purposes, is invisible to the user and also irrelevant.
 A row can have any number of columns, which are key/value pairs, but the default value is `null`.
-This makes any row, if we squint a bit, a sparse JSON object, trimmable for `null` values.
+This makes any row, if we squint a bit, a sparse JSON object, when trimmed for `null` values.

 Suppose now that we take all of our recipes of some variety, and turn them into rows that looks like this: